bootdotdev/blog/content/careers.md

 ## Other stuff to know

 * We've grown roughly 10x in 2023
-* Boot.dev was originally a side project, but we're now a full-time team of 3.
+* Boot.dev was originally a side project, but we're now a full-time team of 6.
 * We raised $330,000 dollars from an angel investor, but are now profitable and have a nice buffer of cash in the bank.
 * We don't have plans to raise more money.
 We want to grow responsibly and build a sustainable business that provides value to our students.
 * We like to play.
 We play video games, magic the gathering, eat together when possible and even take trips together when we hit our goals.
 * We don't have plans to quickly sell the company or go public.
-It could happen, but it's more likely that we'll distribute profits to the team and investors.
+It could happen, but it's more likely that we'll distribute profits to the team and owners.